paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #183

-**Texto original:**
-A company is building a new dynamic ordering website.
-The company wants to minimize server maintenance and patching.
-The website must be highly available and must scale read and write capacity as quickly as possible to meet changes in user demand.
-Which solution will meet these requirements?

-**Tradução:**
 Uma empresa está construindo um novo site de pedidos dinâmicos.
 A empresa deseja minimizar a manutenção e atualização de servidores.
 O site deve ser altamente disponível e escalar a capacidade de leitura e escrita o mais rápido possível para atender às mudanças na demanda dos usuários.
 Qual solução atenderá a esses requisitos?